Is Temu legit? Here’s the truth about its safety and potential scams

 What is Temu, and how does it work?

-Temu is a China-based online store that focuses on selling low-cost items.
-Using a combination of special deals and promotions, shipping directly from China and from local suppliers, Temu offers prices that non-Chinese shopping chains can’t compete with.
+Temu is a China-based online store that focuses on selling low-cost items that ship directly from China to buyers around the world by offering products at prices that non-Chinese shopping chains can’t compete with.

 Is Temu a legitimate company?